-- You want to have good lighting, good movement, and good expression – all at once for maximum impact!
+- Good lighting, good movement, and good expression are keys – all at once for maximum impact!

-- You want to be forgotten so get low and get close to the action!
+- Be forgotten: Get low and get close to the action!

-- You want to detach your subject from the crazy jungle that is a CrossFit Gym!
+- Detach your subject from the crazy jungle that is a CrossFit Gym!

-- You want to be ready for “anytime” shots, including hand clappings and subtle eye looks!
+- Be ready for “anytime” shots, including hand clappings and subtle eye looks!

-- You want to have FUN because, at the end of the day, this is the reason why we do this amazing profession-Photography!!!
+- Have FUN because, at the end of the day, this is the reason why we do this amazing profession-Photography!!!

-I’d love to hear about your experiences in the gym!
+I’d love to hear about your experiences at the gym!
 Leave your questions/comments below and I’ll make sure to follow up!

 Pour la version française de cet article, cliquez ici.